Report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.

 Infections

-LUNSUMIO can cause serious or fatal infections.
-Among patients who received LUNSUMIO at the recommended dose in the clinical trial, serious infections, including opportunistic infections, occurred in 17%, with Grade 3 or 4 infections in 14%, and fatal infections in 0.9% of patients.
-The most common Grade 3 or greater infections were pneumonia, sepsis, and upper respiratory tract infection.
+Among patients who received LUNSUMIO at the recommended dosage in the clinical trial, serious infections, including opportunistic infections, occurred in 17%, with Grade 3 or 4 infections in 14% and fatal infections in 0.9% of patients.
+The most common Grade 3 or greater infections were pneumonia, sepsis, and upper respiratory infection.

 Monitor patients for signs and symptoms of infection prior to and during treatment with LUNSUMIO and treat appropriately.
 LUNSUMIO should not be administered in the presence of active infection.
-Caution should be exercised when considering the use of LUNSUMIO in patients with a history of recurring or chronic infections (e.g., chronic, active Epstein-Barr Virus), with underlying conditions that may predispose to infections or who have had significant prior immunosuppressive treatment.
+Caution should be exercised when considering the use of LUNSUMIO in patients with a history of recurring or chronic infections (eg, chronic, active Epstein-Barr Virus), with underlying conditions that may predispose to infections, or who have had significant prior immunosuppressive treatment.
 Administer prophylactic antimicrobials according to guidelines.
 Withhold LUNSUMIO or consider permanent discontinuation of LUNSUMIO based on severity.

 Cytopenias

-LUNSUMIO can cause serious or severe cytopenias, including neutropenia, anemia, and thrombocytopenia.
-Among patients who received the recommended dosage in the clinical trial, Grade 3 or 4 decreased neutrophils occurred in 38%, decreased hemoglobin in 19%, and decreased platelets in 12% of patients.
-Grade 4 decreased neutrophils occurred in 19% and decreased platelets in 5% of patients.
-Febrile neutropenia occurred in 2%.
+Among patients who received LUNSUMIO at the recommended dosage in the clinical trial, Grade 3 or 4 decreased lymphocytes occurred in 92%, decreased neutrophils in 38%, decreased hemoglobin in 19%, and decreased platelets in 12% of patients.
+Grade 4 decreased lymphocytes occurred in 71%, decreased neutrophils in 19%, and decreased platelets in 5% of patients.
+Febrile neutropenia occurred in 2% of patients.

 Monitor complete blood counts throughout treatment.
-Based on the severity of cytopenias, temporarily withhold, or permanently discontinue LUNSUMIO.
+Based on the severity of cytopenias, temporarily withhold or permanently discontinue LUNSUMIO.
 Consider prophylactic granulocyte colony-stimulating factor administration as applicable.

 Tumor Flare

-LUNSUMIO can cause serious or severe tumor flare.
-Among patients who received LUNSUMIO at the recommended dosage in the clinical trial, tumor flare occurred in 4% of patients.
+Among patients who received LUNSUMIO at the recommended dosage in the clinical trial, tumor flare occurred in 4%.
 Manifestations included new or worsening pleural effusions, localized pain and swelling at the sites of lymphoma lesions, and tumor inflammation.

 Patients with bulky tumors or disease located in close proximity to airways or a vital organ should be monitored closely during initial therapy.
 Monitor for signs and symptoms of compression or obstruction due to mass effect secondary to tumor flare.
 If compression or obstruction develops, institute standard treatment of these complications.